 Muslim women at Zel lake

-Even if you just pass Zell am See by train, you’ll probably see more women in hijab than Austrian women.
-It’s a favourite holiday spot for Arab travellers
+Even if you’re only passing through Zell am See by train, you’ll probably see more women in hijabs than local Austrian women.

 Is makeup common in Austria?